 This can be done via https://nitropack.io/user/settings > CSS section > Reduce Unused CSS > Specify CSS selectors for force exclude CSS for matching elements.

 📌Don’t forget to click Save Settings and purge the cache after changes are made.

-Purging the cache can be done under the “Cache Status” tab of our Dashboard:
+Purging the cache can be done under our Dashboard page: